2017skebadu/Verilog-Mips-Processor/README.md

 # Verilog-Mips-Processor

 This is a 32-bit single core microprocessor based on the MIPS architecture.
 I have created this microprocessor before in my Computer Architecture class, but that was written in VHDL, so as I am learning Verilog I want to get some good practice that can also show my progress.
-This also is an oppertunity for me to practice proper coding and documentation, and will serve as my one main personal project until completed to a level I feel sufficient.
+This also is an opportunity for me to practice proper coding and documentation, and will serve as my one main personal project until completed to a level I feel sufficient.
 This time when implimenting the architecture, I'll eventually want to include pipeline shortcuts for hazards, and introduce memory native to the FPGA for instructions.

 ## Getting Started